Getting Started

 Tasks not appearing on dashboard

-1. Run codeusage status to verify hooks are registered
+1. Run codeusage status to verify you're connected

-If codeusage status shows hooks are not registered:
+If codeusage status shows tracking is not active:

 $ codeusage init --force

-This re-runs the setup wizard and re-registers hooks.
+This re-runs the setup wizard and re-enables tracking.

 Buffered tasks not syncing